MikeGuantonio/practiceUno/README.md

 simpleUnoClone
 Rules: http://www.noprivilege.com/ab/uno-howto.html

-TODO
-    1. Add behavior to Wild Cards X
-    2. Add behavior to Special Cards X
-    3. Add method to ask player what they want to do next X
-    4. Graphical Interface
-    5. Networking Interface
-    6. Reliable method to remove a card from the hand or otherwise ask the Player to choose again X
-    7. Add ability to store color of the wild card.
-X
-    8. Checking color of the wild card on the discard pile
-    9. Setting up the current player to use in main game.
-    10. Wild draw four : you can only play this card if you do not have a card in your hand that matches the previous color played.
-    11. Extendable input scanner that handles both ints and floats.
-    12. Possibly need a way to say UNO... basically since its the name of the game...
+A simple UNO game that will go from a command line implementation to the java graphical library.
+I wanted to learn java and proper TDD so I developed this simple game.
+While this might not be the most cleaver way to implement this, I hope that with a good set of refactoring and application of design patterns I will be able to move the project forward.
+Once I have the basics working, I will be able to handle other odd behavior.

 CREATIVE COMMONS CORPORATION IS NOT A LAW FIRM AND DOES NOT PROVIDE LEGAL SERVICES.
 DISTRIBUTION OF THIS LICENSE DOES NOT CREATE AN ATTORNEY-CLIENT RELATIONSHIP.
 CREATIVE COMMONS PROVIDES THIS INFORMATION ON AN "AS-IS" BASIS.
 CREATIVE COMMONS MAKES NO WARRANTIES REGARDING THE INFORMATION PROVIDED, AND DISCLAIMS LIABILITY FOR DAMAGES RESULTING FROM ITS USE.

 License